MizaGBF/GBFAP/readme.md

 * See [requirements.txt](https://github.com/MizaGBF/GBFAP/blob/master/requirements.txt) for a list of third-party modules.

 # Hosting
-There are two possible ways to host this project.
+There are a few possible ways to host this project.

 ### With a Proxy:
 > [!TIP]